FINTLabs/fint-flyt-configuration-service/README.md

-# FINT Skjema Configuration Service
+# FINT Flyt Configuration Service

 ## Running locally for development
 >You need to have Docker installed.